 Harriman pursues creative partnerships to design relevant and innovative solutions to human needs.
 Our work is based on the belief that design is a collaborative human endeavor centered on knowledge, ingenuity, and beauty.
 Through practicing the art of architecture and the science of engineering, we create environments that honor context, embrace wisdom, and enhance well-being.

-Our clients are able to realize the potential of their buildings, towns, cities, developments, parks and open spaces because they are better planned, better designed, and better engineered.
-We’re better because our team members in all disciplines share information continually throughout the process — a special advantage with the sophisticated, high-tech infrastructure needed in today’s built environment.
+Our clients are able to realize the potential of their buildings, towns, cities, developments, parks and open spaces because they are planned, designed, better engineered through the lens of an integrated process.
 Our experience, expertise, and approach result in spaces, places and buildings that are both high performing and aesthetically appropriate.

 Harriman was founded in 1870 by George Coombs, who passed the firm on to his sons Harry and Fred in 1909.
 In 1928, Alonzo J. Harriman (George Coombs’ great nephew), joined the firm as a partner.
 Alonzo (like founder George Coombs) was well known for his expertise in architecture and structural engineering.
 In 1939, after the death of Harry Coombs, the firm became Harriman Associates.

 Our strong A/E heritage continues today.
 Multi-disciplinary staff collaborates to develop creative, integrated, and resourceful solutions.
 Our culture values research, dialogue, and debate as a cornerstone of how we interact with each other and our clients.